Sans attendre: Commercial reception

-In France, the album debuted at number one selling 95,569 copies.
-It became the second-biggest debut of 2012, only behind Le bal des Enfoirés by Les Enfoirés.
-In the second week, Sans attendre fell to number two selling 48,109 units.
-It was dethroned by Johnny Hallyday's album, L'attente which also includes "L'amour peut prendre froid", a duet with Dion.
-On 24 November 2012, during the French television special, Dion received three-times platinum award for shipping 300,000 copies of Sans attendre in France.
-In the third week, the album has sold 35,910 units and fell to number four.
-The next week, after the television special, Sans attendre jumped to number three with sales of 57,643 copies.
-In the fifth week, it stayed at number three selling 65,220 units.
-The next week, the album jumped to number two with another sales increase, selling 77,835 copies.
-In the seventh week, just before Christmas, Sans attendre returned to the number one position with its biggest weekly sales of 140,718 units (up 81%) and the second-best weekly score of 2012.
-In the last week of 2012, it fell to number two selling 47,605 copies.
-After just eight weeks, Sans attendre became the best selling physical album of 2012 in France and second best selling album overall, with total sales of 568,609 units.
-On 31 December 2012, it was certified diamond for selling over 500,000 copies.
-In the first four weeks of 2013, Sans attendre stayed at number two selling 20,397, 13,929, 10,323 and 9,854 copies, respectively.
-The next week, the album fell to number four selling 7,905 units.
-In the fourteenth week, Sans attendre fell to number five with sales of 7,068 copies.
-The next week, the album fell to number eight selling 7,200 units and bringing the total sales to 645,285 copies.
-As of November 2013, Sans attendre has shipped over 800,000 copies in France, making it one of the best selling albums in recent years.
+In France, the album debuted at number one with sales of 95,569 copies.
+It became the second-biggest debut of 2012, behind Le bal des Enfoirés by Les Enfoirés.
+In the second week, Sans attendre fell to number two with sales of 48,109 units, dethroned by Johnny Hallyday's L'attente, which includes the duet "L'amour peut prendre froid" with Dion.
+On 24 November 2012, during a French television special, Dion received a triple platinum award for shipments of 300,000 copies in France.
+In the third week, the album sold 35,910 units and fell to number four.
+The following week, after the television special, it rose to number three with sales of 57,643 copies.
+In the fifth week, it remained at number three with sales of 65,220 units.
+The next week, it climbed to number two with sales of 77,835 copies.
+In the seventh week, just before Christmas, Sans attendre returned to number one with its highest weekly sales of 140,718 units, the second-best weekly total of 2012.
+In the final week of 2012, it fell to number two with sales of 47,605 copies.
+After eight weeks, it became the best-selling physical album of 2012 in France and the second best-selling album overall, with total sales of 568,609 units.
+On 31 December 2012, it was certified diamond for sales exceeding 500,000 copies.
+In the first four weeks of 2013, Sans attendre remained at number two with weekly sales of 20,397, 13,929, 10,323, and 9,854 copies, respectively.
+In the fifth week of 2013, it fell to number four with sales of 7,905 units.
+In the 14th week, it dropped to number five with sales of 7,068 copies.
+The following week, it fell to number eight with sales of 7,200 units, bringing total sales to 645,285 copies.
+As of November 2013, Sans attendre had shipped more than 800,000 copies in France, making it one of the best-selling albums of recent years.

-It also peaked at number one in Belgium Wallonia (for five non-consecutive weeks) and the French-speaking part of Switzerland (Romandy), number two in Switzerland (including non-French-speaking areas) and Taiwan, and number eight in Poland and South Korea, and was certified platinum in Belgium, and gold in Switzerland and Poland.
-After only six weeks, the album was placed on the year-end charts of 2012 in Belgium Wallonia (number four) and Switzerland (number thirty-nine).
-As of November 2013, Sans attendre has sold over 1.5 million copies around the world.
+The album also reached number one in Belgium's Wallonia for five non-consecutive weeks, and number one in the French-speaking region of Switzerland (Romandy).
+It peaked at number two in Switzerland (including non-French-speaking areas) and Taiwan, number eight in Poland and South Korea, and was certified platinum in Belgium, and gold in Switzerland and Poland.
+After six weeks, it appeared on the 2012 year-end charts in Wallonia (number four) and Switzerland (number 39).
+As of November 2013, Sans attendre had sold more than 1.5 million copies worldwide.